harness/developer-hub/docs/continuous-delivery/monitor-deployments/using-cd-custom-dashboards.md

 :::note

-This will only show the organizations, which had atleast 1 pipeline execution(in any project).
-It won't display the organizations which didn't contain any pipeline execution.
+This will only show the organizations that had at least 1 pipeline execution (in any project).
+It won't display the organizations that didn't contain any pipeline executions.

 :::